Arthur's Nose: Later books

 After the book's publication, it inspired a series of storybooks chronicling Arthur's childhood experiences.
 The books showed the progression of years Arthur's character design gradually changed.
-In earlier books, he—and his family—were an aardvark (a real one with a long snout, aardvark paws and claws, and a tail).
-But in later books and the TV series, their noses (aardvark snouts) eventually and gradually receded until they were reduced to nothing more to a pair of tiny nostrils and their tails also disappeared.
-Arthur later acquired a pair of eyeglasses, although he got the glasses from the next book Arthur's Eyes because he couldn't see.
+In earlier books, he—and his family—were aardvarks (real ones, with long snouts, paws and claws, and tails).
+In later books, their noses (aardvark snouts) gradually receded until they were reduced to a pair of tiny nostrils; their tails also disappeared.
+In the television series, neither were ever present.
+Arthur later acquired a pair of eyeglasses, although he got the glasses from the next book Arthur's Eyes because he could not see.
 Marc Brown's depictions of the other characters also slowly changed and shifted, as did his drawing style.
 The series would later go on to inspire a popular PBS educational animated television series.

 The book was reissued in 2001 to mark its 25th anniversary, with additional drawings showing how Brown developed the character.